-If a pupil must attend a medical appointment during the school day, they must be collected from the school office by the parent or another authorised adult, and the Head Teacher/Deputy Head will be informed.
+If a pupil must attend a medical appointment during the school day, they must be collected from the school office by the parent or another authorised adult, and signed out in the 'signing out' book.
 No pupil will be allowed to leave the school site without parental confirmation.